pynamodb/PynamoDB/docs/transaction.rst

 Transact Writes
 ^^^^^^^^^^^^^^^

-A `TransactWrite`:code: can be initialized with the following parameters:
+A :py:class:`TransactWrite <pynamodb.transactions.TransactWrite>` can be initialized with the following parameters:

-* `connection`:code: (required) - the `Connection <https://pynamodb.readthedocs.io/en/latest/api.html#pynamodb.connection.Connection>`_ used to make the request
+* ``connection`` (required) - the `Connection <https://pynamodb.readthedocs.io/en/latest/api.html#pynamodb.connection.Connection>`_ used to make the request
-* `client_request_token`:code: - an idempotency key for the request (`see here <https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_TransactWriteItems.html#DDB-TransactWriteItems-request-ClientRequestToken>`_)
+* ``client_request_token`` - an idempotency key for the request (`see here <https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_TransactWriteItems.html#DDB-TransactWriteItems-request-ClientRequestToken>`_)
-* `return_consumed_capacity`:code: - determines the level of detail about provisioned throughput consumption that is returned in the response (`see here <https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_TransactWriteItems.html#DDB-TransactWriteItems-request-ReturnConsumedCapacity>`_)
+* ``return_consumed_capacity`` - determines the level of detail about provisioned throughput consumption that is returned in the response (`see here <https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_TransactWriteItems.html#DDB-TransactWriteItems-request-ReturnConsumedCapacity>`_)
-* `return_item_collection_metrics`:code: - determines whether item collection metrics are returned (`see here <https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_TransactWriteItems.html#DDB-TransactWriteItems-request-ReturnItemCollectionMetrics>`_)
+* ``return_item_collection_metrics`` - determines whether item collection metrics are returned (`see here <https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_TransactWriteItems.html#DDB-TransactWriteItems-request-ReturnItemCollectionMetrics>`_)

-Here's an example of using a context manager for a `TransactWrite`:code: operation:
+Here's an example of using a context manager for a :py:class:`TransactWrite <pynamodb.transactions.TransactWrite>` operation:

 .. code-block:: python